aibos-africa/trial-period-guidelines/guidelines/daily_report.md

 # Daily Report Guidelines

 Daily reports are essential for tracking progress, sharing updates, and ensuring a smooth handoff between shifts.
-This document provides a template for daily reports and guidelines for creating reports.
+This document provides a template for daily reports and guidelines for creating reports. **We prohibit editing daily report.**

 - [Daily Report (Sample)](#daily-report-sample)
   - [Start of Work Report:](#start-of-work-report)